kimalysha93/knucklebones/README.md

 ## Features
 - Player can place a die on their grid (bottom one) during their turn
-- When A die is eliminated from the opposing side, the remaining dice in the column will shift towards the center
+- When a die is eliminated from the opposing side, the remaining dice in the column will shift towards the center
 - Implemented a basic Opponent AI

 ## About the Assets